Hamza123-eng/IDF-C-Plus-FreeRTOS/README.md

-# I2C C++ Driver for ESP32
+# I2C C++ Driver for ESP32 on FreeRTOS Aaddon

-This C++ I2C driver is designed for ESP32 microcontrollers and provides thread-safe communication over I2C using a binary semaphore mechanism.
+This C++ I2C driver is designed for ESP32 on the C++ FreeRTOS Addon  and provides thread-safe communication over I2C using a binary semaphore mechanism.
 It includes generic command execution functions, allowing users to send various I2C commands in a START-STOP-DATA format.

 ## Table of Contents